mindkin/hourfleet/docs/provide.md

 * Create a Privacy Policy with your Lawyers
 * Get a good understanding of [how Hourfleet works](http://docs.hourfleet.com/howitworks.html)
 * Create a 'landing page' website to inform and capture your customers, and that can lead your customers to register and use cars in your network.
-* Learn about how Hourfleet can [integrate with your existing service providers](http://docs.hourfleet.com/integrations.html)
+* Learn about how Hourfleet can [integrate](http://docs.hourfleet.com/integrations.html) with some of your favorite online services